hylianux/EgoManager/README.md

 # Running the app

-`npm start` to start the app (by default, it runs in "dev mode") `npm run build:export` to export the app as a full electron package.
+`npm start` to start the app (by default, it runs in "dev mode") `npm run build-exe` to export the app as an executable `npm run build-package` to build, export as an executable, AND archive the whole thing in a nice neat little .7z file.